-We are using a new template to organize and display the content of all our guides that follow the best practices regarding accessibility.
-Because of that there are features from the old version (v1) that can't be used in v2.
-One of them are cascading/or drop-down menu for sub-pages:
+We are using a template to organize and display the content of all our guides that follow the best practices regarding accessibility.
+Because of that, there are features that can't be used.
+One of them is cascading/or drop-down menu for sub-pages:

 Fonts and colors: